Dave Matthews: Other musical work

-Matthews focused primarily on songwriting and performances with the Dave Matthews Band from 1990 to 2003.
-DMB is an artistic blend of acoustic guitar, bass, sax, drums and fiddle music.
+Matthews focused primarily on songwriting and performances with Dave Matthews Band from 1990 to 2003.
+The band's sound blends acoustic guitar, bass, saxophone, drums and violin.
 In 1994, DMB signed with RCA Records.
 Since that period, he has occasionally ventured outside the band in various solo performances and records.

 Matthews sang on the track "Sing Along" on Blue Man Group's second album The Complex in 2003.
 Later that year he released the solo album Some Devil, which went platinum; its single "Gravedigger" won a Grammy Award in 2004.
-Dave Mathews drew motivation for this song from the long-running Monster Jam celebrity Grave Digger.
-To support the album, Matthews toured with a group of musicians (many of whom performed on "Some Devil") under the name Dave Matthews & Friends.
+To support the album, Matthews toured with a group of musicians (many of whom performed on Some Devil) under the name Dave Matthews & Friends.

 Dave often collaborates with banjoist Béla Fleck.
 Fleck is the frontman and namesake of Béla Fleck and the Flecktones; Matthews appears as guest vocalist with the band on their 1998 release, Left of Cool.
 Both Fleck and the Flecktones' bassist Victor Wooten have made numerous live appearances and in studio with the Dave Matthews Band.
 Wooten soloed in the second part of the Daniel Lanois song "The Maker", and also in "#41" on the 1998 live album Live in Chicago.
 The Flecktones also opened for DMB on several tours.
 Matthews performed a duet with Emmylou Harris on "My Antonia" on her 2000 album Red Dirt Girl.
 They also appeared together on the musical television show CMT Crossroads, where the two performed Matthews's "Gravedigger" and the folk song "Long Black Veil".

 Matthews played a cover of Neil Young's song "The Needle and the Damage Done" at the 2010 tribute MusiCares Person of the Year, honoring Young on January 29, 2010.

-The Dave Matthews Band opened for the Rolling Stones on their Bridges to Babylon Tour (1997–1998), and Matthews sang "Wild Horses" and "Memory Motel" with Mick Jagger.